inrupt/solid-common-vocab-rdf/README.md

-To see how and where these bundles are generated, packaged, and published, you'll need to look at the configuration files themselves (i.e., the YAML files) in each of the respective directories (since different artifacts can be generated for different programming languages, and that depend on multiple different underlying RDF libraries, and can be published to multiple repositories - in other words, the entire generation process is extremely configurable and flexible!).
+To see how and where these bundles are generated, packaged, and published, you'll need to look at the configuration files themselves (i.e., the YAML files) in each of the respective directories (since different artifacts can be generated for different programming languages, and they can each depend on multiple different underlying RDF libraries, and can be published to multiple repositories - in other words, the entire generation process is extremely configurable and flexible!).